-Pet Custody Recognized for the First Time in U.S.
+Pet Custody Agreement Recognized for the First Time in The United States

 For many animal lovers, getting divorced and deciding which spouse will take the pets can be a serious issue.
 In Texas, pets are treated more like property than like children who need custody …